 The basic financial statements of the Commission include the government-wide financial statements and the fund financial statements.
-The notes to the basic financial statements, which start on page 32 are essential for the reader's understanding of the financial statements.
+The notes to the basic financial statements are essential for the reader's understanding of the financial statements.
 Other schedules are included in this report to provide additional information to the reader.